 Application Costs for a Graduate Visa 476

 The visa application charge for visa 476 for Australia is AUD$405 at the time of publishing this article.
 The same fee is applicable to the subsequent entrants meaning the family members that accompany you to Australia.

-Do not hesitate to get in touch with us by reaching us on any available contact or simply by filling out our questionnaire so that we can schedule consultations with you and check if you are eligible for this or any other visa type and so that we can explain you the procedure in details and answer any question you may have.
+Do not hesitate to get in touch with us by reaching us on any available contact or schedule a consultation with our registered migration agent here so we can check if you are eligible for this or any other visa type and so that we can explain you the procedure in details and answer any question you may have.